DevExpress-Examples/asp-net-core-razor-pages-file-manager/README.md

 public IActionResult OnGetDocuments(FileSystemCommand c, string a) => ProcessFileApiRequest(c, a);
 public IActionResult OnPostDocuments(FileSystemCommand c, string a) => ProcessFileApiRequest(c, a);
 ```
-4) Process requests with IFileProvider like in the [Physical File System](https://demos.devexpress.com/ASPNetCore/Demo/FileManager/BindingToFileSystem/) demo.
+4) Process requests with PhysicalFileSystemProvider like in the [Physical File System](https://demos.devexpress.com/ASPNetCore/Demo/FileManager/BindingToFileSystem/) demo.
 Since all data operations except Download return JSON data, return the result in the handler as follows:

 ```cs
  return command == FileSystemCommand.Download ?
 (IActionResult)result : new JsonResult(result);